-The Paris Agreement obliges the countries to present national reduction contributions - meaning contributions to the total reduction of greenhouse gas emissions.
-On behalf of Denmark and the other member states, the EU has presented one total reduction contribution.
-The contribution is a reduction of greenhouse gas emissions of 40 percent by 2030 as compared to 1990 levels to be distributed among the countries by means of negotiations within the EU.
-To Denmark and to the EU it was crucial that the Paris Agreement ensures action by countries.
-They succeeded.
-As per 1 March 2016, 188 countries have presented their national climate plans.
+The Paris Agreement obliges Parties to present Nationally Determined Contributions (NDCs), action plans which stipulate emission reduction efforts.
+On behalf of Denmark and the other Member States, the EU presented one total reduction contribution.
+The contribution is a reduction of greenhouse gas emissions of 40 percent by 2030 as compared to 1990 levels.
+Emissions reductions are distributed among Member States through negotiations within the EU.
+For Denmark and the EU, it was crucial that the Paris Agreement ensure concrete action by countries to limit emissions.
+As of November 2017, 170 Parties have submitted their first NDC, covering 195 nations.
 The climate plans include reductions that cover more than 95 percent of the global greenhouse gas emissions.
-For comparison, the Kyoto protocol comprises only 38 countries and less than 15 percent of the global emissions.
+For comparison, the Kyoto protocol comprises 38 countries and accounts for less than 15 percent of total global emissions.

-- Common rules as to stocktaking of the countries' climate efforts
+- Common stocktaking rules of national climate efforts

 - Ambition mechanism to ensure a continuously increasing effort